kingzamzon/docs/docs/LitTools/JSSDK/installation.md

 **Note** that client.connect() will return a promise that resolves when you are connected to the Lit Network.

 ### SDK installed via yarn / NPM (client side usage)
+Within a file (we like to call ours `lit.js`), set up your Lit object.

 ```
 const client = new LitJsSdk.LitNodeClient()